oplS17projects/Rack-Man/MOHAMMED_NAYEEM.md

 						   m))))
   dispatch)
  ```
 This piece of code creates five different variables within the object.
-There are many setter and getter function that I created that was used to change the direction of Rack-Man as well as being able to add a point when a pellet is eatten.
-This code is very similar to what we had to do in PS4 where we had to change the way the bank account worked with a secret password.
+There are many setter and getter function that I created that was used to change the direction of Rack-Man as well as being able to add a point when a pellet is eaten.
+This code is like what we had to do in PS4 where we had to change the way the bank account worked with a secret password.

 ```
 (define rack-man (make-rackman 0 #t #f #f #f))